OfficeDev/TrainingContent/Teams/05 Microsoft Teams apps - Advanced Techniques/Lab.md

     }
     ```

-2. Add the following statements to the top of the *EventHelpers.cs** file.
+1. Add the following statements to the top of the `EventHelpers.cs` file.

     ```cs
     using Microsoft.Bot.Connector;
     using Microsoft.Bot.Connector.Teams.Models;
     using System.Threading.Tasks;
     ```

-3. Press **F5** to build the solution, the package and start the web service in the debugger.
+1. Press **F5** to build the solution, the package and start the web service in the debugger.
 The debugger will start the default browser, which can be ignored.
 The next step uses the Teams client.

-### Sideload app into Microsoft Teams ###
+### Sideload app into Microsoft Teams

 Although not strictly necessary, in this lab the bot will be added to a new Team.

 1. In the Microsoft Teams application, click the **Add team** link.
 Then click the **Create team** button.

     ![](Images/Exercise1-11.png)

-2. Enter a team name and description.
+1. Enter a team name and description.
 In this example, the Team is named **teams-bot-1**.
-Click Next.
+Click **Next**.
-3. Optionally, invite others from your organization to the team.
+1. Optionally, invite others from your organization to the team.
 This step can be skipped in this lab.
-4. The new team is shown.
-In the left-side panel, click the elipses next to the team name.
+1. The new team is shown.
+In the left-side panel, click the ellipses next to the team name.
 Choose **View team** from the context menu.

     ![](Images/Exercise1-12.png)

-5. On the View team display, click **Apps** in the tab strip.
+1. On the View team display, click **Apps** in the tab strip.
 Then click the **Sideload an app** link at the bottom right corner of the application.

-6. Select the zip file (**teams-bot1.zip** in this example) from the *bin* folder.
-Click Open.
+1. Select the zip file (**teams-bot1.zip** in this example) from the *bin* folder.
+Click **Open**.

-7. The app is displayed.
+1. The app is displayed.
 Notice information about the app from the manifest (Description and Icon) is displayed.

     ![](Images/Exercise1-13.png)

 The app is now sideloaded into the Microsoft Teams application and the bot is available.

 Adding the bot to a team invokes the system message **ConversationUpdated**.
-The code in **EventHelpers.cs** determines if the message is in response to the bot being added, and initiates a 1:1 message with each member of the team.
+The code in `EventHelpers.cs` determines if the message is in response to the bot being added, and initiates a 1:1 message with each member of the team.

 ![](Images/Exercise1-14.png)

-### Update messages to reflect current state ###
+### Update messages to reflect current state

 The Bot Extension for Teams provides an easy mechanism to update a message.
 This step of the lab demonstrates that as well as utility functions for messages.

 1. Stop the debugger.
-2. Open the **RootDialog.cs** file in the **Dialogs** folder.
+1. Open the `RootDialog.cs` file in the `Dialogs` folder.
-2. Add the following to the top of the file.
+1. Add the following to the top of the file.

     ```cs
     using Microsoft.Bot.Connector.Teams;
     ```

-2. Locate the **MessageReceivedAsync** method.
+1. Locate the `MessageReceivedAsync` method.
 This is the standard Bot Framework code to respond to a message.
 Replace the code in the method with this Teams Bot Extension code.

     ```cs
     // calculate something for us to return